Merrimack Warriors men's ice hockey: History

+Early years (1948-1964)

 The history of hockey at Merrimack started out just a year after the college was founded in 1947, a group of students banded together and formed an informal club they called the "Blue Blades".
 The Blades rented ice off Merrimack's one-building campus for $30 an hour and played anybody who would agree to a date, time and place The Warriors started.
 The program gained some instant credibility in 1953 when then President Father Vincent McQuade appointed Father Paul Thabault, recognized as the father of Merrimack hockey, as a moderator/coach of the team.
 John Twomey '56, an instrumental figure in organizing the program that year, would later serve as captain under Thabault for two seasons.
 Father Thabault and his skaters constructed Merrimack's first home rink - an outdoor model - and made ice with the help of a fire hose on the North Andover campus in 1954. intercollegiate play began in 1954–55, as the college offered more support to the program in the form of a modest budget, new uniforms and varsity letters.
 Babson, Worcester Polytechnic Institute and Keene Teachers were among the first intercollegiate competition Merrimack hockey faced that year.
 And for the first time, the college recognized hockey as a varsity sport.
 The program took another leap forward in 1956 when Jim Reynolds was hired as its official coach.
 At that time, statistics and records started to be recorded.
 The warriors first official season would come be in 1956–57.
 After a 0–2 start the warriors would pick up the first victory in program history with a 13–6 win over assumption university they would finish the year with a 4-4-1 record showing that they could compete with other local schools.
 The following year they would have their first winning season going 6–3–2.
 The warriors would be an independent until 1961.
 This would change when they would join the ECAC conference as one of the founding members.
 Reynolds would go on to lead the warriors for another 3 years in.
 But after the leading the warriors to an 8–7 record in 1964 he decided to step down as head coach.
 In the 1964 as the ECAC downsized in members.
 The warriors would move to the ECAC 2 conference and Ron Ryan would be hired as the second head coach in program history.
 Ryan would leave after just one season.